By Tim Lambert

 In the 19th century amenities in Crewkerne improved.
 The railway reached Crewkerne in 1860.
 Meanwhile, Crewkerne gained gas light in 1837 and a hospital in 1867.
 In 1854 Crewkerne gained a Board of Health.
 In 1894 Crewkerne gained an urban district council.

 In the 20th century, Crewkerne continued to flourish.
 Wadham Community School opened in 1972.
-Crewkerne Museum opened in 1988.
-Crewkerne Museum opened in 2000.
+Crewkerne Museum was founded in 1988.
 Today Crewkerne is an attractive market town known for its Georgian buildings.

 By 1951 the population of Crewkerne was almost 4,000.
 In the second half of the 20th century, it grew rapidly.
 Today the population of Crewkerne is 6,700.